 When our daughter was born, one of the first things we thought of was: let’s get her a passport as soon as we can.

 Within weeks of her birth, among Googling things like, “how to get a baby to sleep,” “can you overfeed a baby” and “why is my baby waking up,” we looked up how to get a baby a passport.

 We love to travel as much as the next people, and making sure we would be able to travel internationally as soon as we figured out how to take a baby on a plane was a priority.

 The question is, though, what kind of passports do babies need?
 How do you get a passport photo for a baby?
 Can you expedite your baby’s passport?

 In this guide, I’ll outline the steps we took to get a passport for our baby.
 Let me tell you: when it arrived, we laughed out loud because we had never seen a newborn photo on a passport before.
 It’s the best gift you can give your little one for sure!

-To head right to the page at the US Dept. of State website about all passports for children under age 16, head here.
+You can head right to the page at the US Dept. of State website about all passports for children under age 16.
 We’re breaking it down for you below, based on what we did and how it went.

 Let’s dive in.

 Consider your timeline for travel.